jeffbski/parquetjs/README.md

 # parquet.js

-fully asynchronous, pure node.js implementation of the Parquet file format
+fully asynchronous, pure node.js implementation of the Parquet file format (minor fork of parquetjs with optional dependency lzo)

+This fork simply makes lzo an optional dependency which if is not available or failed to build (since it has a binary extension) then it will continue to work as long as lzo compression/decompression is not used. lzo is hidden behind a function so it is not required unless needed.
+These minor changes are encapsulated in [commit ac55b97](https://github.com/jeffbski/parquetjs/commit/ac55b97a7c6ee352f9df9d1e192b5fe563290032).

+This scoped package can be deprecated once the original `parquetjs` package provides an optional (pure JS) approach, like possibly merging [PR #80](https://github.com/ironSource/parquetjs/pull/80)

 [![Build Status](https://travis-ci.org/ironSource/parquetjs.png?branch=master)](http://travis-ci.org/ironSource/parquetjs)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)